Rovanion/webgl-clojurescript-tutorial/README.md

 Hi, and welcome!

-This guide assumes basic knowledge OpenGL and GLSL, it's aimed at those who want to leveredge the zero iteration time development environment provided by [figwheel](https://www.youtube.com/watch?v=KZjFVdU8VLI) to make 3D applications.
+This guide assumes basic knowledge OpenGL and [GLSL]() and rudimentary understanding of the [Clojure syntax](http://www.tryclj.com/) .
+It's aimed at those who want to leveredge the zero iteration time development environment provided by [figwheel](https://www.youtube.com/watch?v=KZjFVdU8VLI) to make 3D applications.

 In order to follow this guide you'll want to have [Leiningen](http://leiningen.org/) and [Git](https://git-scm.com/) along with your favourite text editor ([Emacs](https://www.gnu.org/software/emacs/) in case you haven't decided).